 What is a Quality Management Officer?

 The external iso 9001 quality manager germany, in German Qualitätsmanagementbeauftragter (QMB), is a system role under ISO 9001:2015.
 Unlike the AML, environmental or data protection officer, the QMB is not mandated by federal statute.
-The duty to appoint arises from contract: tier-1 customers in automotive, medical devices and aerospace require an ISO 9001 or sector equivalent certification of their suppliers.
-ISO 9001:2015 itself dropped the formal management representative requirement in clause 5.3, but it allows the organisation to assign responsibility for the management system to one or more persons.
-In practice, more than 90 percent of certified organisations retain a designated QMB.
-The role is responsible for the QM handbook, the process landscape, the internal audit programme under clause 9.2, the management review under clause 9.3, and the corrective and preventive actions under clause 10.2.
+The duty to appoint arises from contract: tier-1 customers in automotive, medical devices and aerospace require an ISO 9001 certification, or a sector equivalent such as IATF 16949, ISO 13485 or EN 9100, from their suppliers.
+The German accreditation body DAkkS counts more than 60,000 certified sites in Germany.
+ISO 9001:2015 dropped the formal management representative requirement in clause 5.3 and replaced it with an allocation of responsibility, yet more than 90 percent of certified organisations retain a designated QMB.

 Core duties